ShreeSwedhaaK/ShreeSwedhaaK/README.md

-- 👋 Hi, I’m @ShreeSwedhaaK data visualization, statistical analysis, and machine learning
+- 👋 Hi there!
+I’m Shree Swedhaa K, an aspiring data analyst passionate about uncovering insights from data.
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in data visualization, statistical analysis, and machine learning algorithm
 - 🌱 I’m currently learning Data analytics
 - 💞️ I’m looking to collaborate on data-driven projects that make an impact, especially those involving Power BI, Python, and SQL
 - 📫 How to reach me kshreetech@gmail.com and https://www.linkedin.com/in/shree-swedhaa-k-413872269/